Berkeley-CS61B/skeleton-sp16/hw1/spec/hw1.md

 The ith character of the string keyboard corresponds to a frequency of 440 × 2^(i - 24) / 12, so that the character 'q' is 110Hz, 'i' is 220Hz, 'v' is 440Hz, and ' ' is 880Hz.
 Don't even think of including 37 individual GuitarString variables or a 37-way if statement!
 Instead, create an array of 37 GuitarString objects and use keyboard.indexOf(key) to figure out which key was typed.
 Make sure your program does not crash if a key is pressed that does not correspond to one of your 37 notes.

+This part of the assignment is not graded.

 Even More Fun
 --------------------------------